Change File(s) Date & Timestamp via CMD or PowerShell

 Change File Date and Timestamp via CMD or PowerShell Windows 11

-• Creation Date: The date when the file was first created
+• The date when the file first came into being.

-• Last Modified Date: The date when the file was last altered or saved
+• The date when the file last got an update or save.

-• Last Accessed Date: The date when the file was last opened or read
+• The date when someone last opened or peeked at the file.

-These attributes are stored as metadata within the file system and can be viewed and modified as needed.
+These bits of info are stored with your files and can be modified as needed.

 See also: How to Change Date and Time Format in Windows 11